What Is Microcopy? (And Why It Matters)

 Microcopy is small.

-Small words builds recognition.
+Small words build recognition.

 Recognition builds trust.